-1.03 Installing software
+1.03 Installing software (first time)

 To install the software after downloading, launch the TactileView installer from the USB drive or download folder.
 Follow the on-screen prompts to complete the installation.
-In the last dialog, choose 'Finish', then launch the software from the Windows Start menu.
+On the last screen, choose 'Finish', then launch the software from the Start menu.